limo39/kwenda/README.md

 go run main.go
 ```

-The interpreter will execute the program in `examples/example1.swh` by default.
+The interpreter will execute the program specified in `main.go`.
+You can change the input file to run different examples from the `examples/` directory.

 ## 📝 Language Syntax